-Create a precipitate phase CEMENTITE_P0, using 'Global > Phase status'.
-In the 'Nucleation' tab, change the 'Nucleus composition' model from 'ortho-equilibrium' to 'para-equilibrium' using the drop-down menu.
+Create a precipitate phase CEMENTITE\PO, using 'Global > Phase status'.
+In the 'Precipitate' tab, set the number of size classes to '25', and in the 'Nucleation' tab, change the 'Nucleus composition' model from 'ortho-equilibrium' to 'para-equilibrium' using the drop-down menu.
 'Para-equilibrium' means that the nucleus is assumed to have the same composition in terms of substitutional elements as the matrix from which it forms, and only the carbon is partitioned between the two phases.
-In the 'ortho-equilibrium' model, by contrast, the composition of the nucleus is calculated assuming full equilibrium with the BCC_A2 matrix.
+In the 'ortho-equilibrium' model, by contrast, the composition of the nucleus is calculated assuming full equilibrium with the BCC\A2 matrix.
 In the 'Nucl. sites' tab, set the nucleation sites to 'Dislocations' (remove the tick from 'bulk')